boazrymland/PcStarRank/README.md

 * DB schema is ignorant to actual rating mechanism used.
 There are scores, min, max but there's no 'stars' mentioned anywhere.
 Feel free to change actual rating mechanism (typically some JS trickery).
 I don't have time at the moment to document the interface between the frontend and the backend parts of the widget/module.
 *

+## Room for development

+Further room for development, and its only notes I've quickly pulled out.
+Feel free to submit more feedback on this.

+* Damn, did I really left cache un-implemented?
+It appears so :-( .
+Time, I lack time... .
+Caching here is natural (but where *isn't* it? :).                                                                                                                                  * Develop the cronjob mentioned in the 'TODOs' section.

 # Dependencies/Decapsulation considerations

-* This extension expects 'users' table with 'id' as its primary key.
-It is used to record votes in ranking_votes table with the voting user's id.
+* This extension expects *users* table with 'id' as its primary key.
+It is used to impose some constraints in the DB level and to link PK-FK between record votes in *ranking_votes* table to the actual users in the *users* table
 * This extension was **not** designed for voting by guest user.
 * Ranking and RankingVote classes both extend *PcBaseArModel* and not CActiveRecord (since we use its optimistic locking feature).
 Therefore, this extension depends on the [PcBaseArModel](http://www.yiiframework.com/extension/pcbasearmodel/) extension.
 * The included widget supports min and max number of stars per model class.
 A default of 1 and 5, respectively, is defined in this widget.
 To define other values be sure to have two constant in the model class named STARRANK_MIN_RANK and STARRANK_MAX_RANK.
 Both should be defined or none.
 * The included widget supports descriptive text on each star in the widget, to be supplied by the model class.
 If this is desired, define a static method in the model class named *getStarRankTitles()*.
 This method should return an array with numerical keys and values that should be the titles for the stars.
 Make sure that the number of elements returned by this method is the same as your model class constant STARRANK_MAX_STARS... .
 * The widget implements an internal method for access control for determination if a certain user can star-rank or not.
 By default, it is set to check access using Yii's RBAC system, checking for permission to "star rank content".
 Update this method if you use some other access control method, like the simpler 'access control filter' method (see official documentation [here](http://www.yiiframework.com/doc/guide/1.1/en/topics.auth#access-control-filter))

+# TODOs

+* Have some cronjob to clean dangling rankings.
+We cannot do this (easily at least) via a DB constraint since this table references multiple other, unknown and dynamic tables (via model_class column which is a string).
+Don't worry about ranking_votes - that one DOES have a constraint to delete records that are being deleted on rankings (and rankings to ranking_votes is one to many.
+There will always be a rankings record for a ranking_votes record).